TengMCing/PhD/Thesis/A-appA.pdf.md

 The parameter $\alpha$ used for the $p$-value calculation needs to be estimated from responses to null lineups.
 With a greater value of $\hat{\alpha}$, the $p$-value will be smaller, resulting in more lineups being rejected.
 However, The way we generate Rorschach lineup is not strictly the same as what suggested in @vanderplas2021statistical and @buja2009statistical.
 Therefore, we conduct a sensitivity analysis in this section to examine the impact of the variation of the estimator $\alpha$ on our primary findings.

 The analysis is conducted by setting up several scenarios, where the $\alpha$ is under or overestimated by 12.5%, 25% and 50%.
-Using the adjusted $\hat{\alpha}$, we recalculate the $p$-value for every lineup and show the results in Figure \ref{fig:sensitivity}.
+Using the adjusted $\hat{\alpha}$, we recalculate the $p$-value for every lineup and show the results in @fig-sensitivity.
 It can be observed that there are some changes to $p$-values, especially when the $\hat{\alpha}$ is multiplied by 50%.
-However, Table \ref{tab:sensitivity} shows that adjusting $\hat{\alpha}$ will not result in a huge difference in rejection decisions.
+However, @tbl-sensitivity shows that adjusting $\hat{\alpha}$ will not result in a huge difference in rejection decisions.
 There are only a small percentage of cases where the rejection decision change.
 It is very unlikely the downstream findings will be affected because of the estimate of $\alpha$.